junxit/us-congress-bills-115/metadata.md

 - 2018-11-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-11-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 1 (Roll no. 419). (text: CR 11/13/2018 H9477)
 - 2018-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 1 (Roll no. 419).(text: CR 11/13/2018 H9477)
+- 2018-11-26 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.